SIDDHAARTHAA/desktopScreenTimeTracker/README.md

    This will:
    - Start the Vite dev server for React
-   - Launch Electron when the dev server is ready
+   - Launch Electron with automatic app tracking
-   - Open the app in development mode
+   - Begin monitoring your app usage immediately

 ### Available Scripts